-Someone familiar with ISO27k should have little difficulty applying the information risk management principles to personal information.
-By elaborating on the requirements, even others ought to be able to have a jolly good stab at it.
-The standard dispenses 66 pages of advice.
+Practitioners familiar with ‘the ISO27k way’ should have little difficulty applying the usual information risk management principles to personal information.
+Thanks to the standard elaborating on the requirements, even others ought to be able to have a jolly good stab at it.

 The title’s combination of ‘requirements’ with ‘guidelines’ may cause consternation in some quarters.
 Which is it?
-The possibility of certified compliance with this standard is under discussion ... but I guess it will be tricky for compliance auditors to distinguish the mandatory requirements from discretionary guidance.
+The possibility of certified compliance with this standard is under discussion ... but compliance auditors may need help to distinguish mandatory requirements from discretionary guidance.
 One solution might be to update ISO/IEC 27006.

-The draft, initially known as ISO/IEC 27552, was renumbered 27701 right at the end of the drafting process, apparently due to an ISO regulation that certifiable management system requirements standards should end in “01” ... so certification was on the cards at that stage.
+The draft standard, initially known as ISO/IEC 27552, was renumbered 27701 right at the end of the drafting process, apparently due to an ISO regulation that certifiable management system requirements standards should end in “01” ... so certification was on the cards at that stage.